-(GCSE exam board: AQA)
+Science (GCSE AQA)

 Subject Aims

-The Painsley Catholic College science department aims to foster a love and passion for science in our students and an understanding of the relevance of studying science.
+The Painsley Catholic College science department aims to foster a love and passion for science in our students and an understanding of the relevance of studying science.We believe learning science is driven by the spirit of enquiry, where curiosity leads to the exploration of the natural world.

 We believe that it is important to develop a recognition of how and when science underpins the Catholic character of the school.
 We don’t view science and the Catholic life of the school as separate.